TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-create-armtemplateissues.md

 ## **Recommended Steps**

-* To familiarize yourself withAzure Resource Manager templates, create a sample template by clicking on **Export Template** in the portal for an existing Azure Database for MariaDB.
+* To familiarize yourself with Azure Resource Manager templates, create a sample template by clicking on **Export Template** in the portal for an existing Azure Database for MariaDB.
 * If your deployment is failing:

   * Make sure your the server name is globally unique